 Allied total losses were estimated to be 250 personnel killed as a direct result of enemy action.

-Most of the fatalities were American, whilst 47 British personnel died.
+Most of the fatalities were American, while 47 British personnel died.

 According to the Imperial War Museum, between 20,000 and 35,000 Iraqi soldiers died during the ground war.

 Civilian deaths resulting from the conflict are estimated at between 100,000 and 200,000.